DanteAlonsoHT/group_our_transactions/README.md

 ### Test App

-You can test this app using the next comand in your terminal.
+You can test this app using the next command in your terminal.

 `bundle exec rspec`